High-spec thermos water bottle tests its performance on snowy mountains | Can you eat hot instant noodles on the mountain?

 INDEX

-I'm a big fan of making cup noodles with hot water from a thermos.
+I'm overwhelmingly a fan of "making cup noodles with hot water from a thermos."

-Lunch while enjoying a spectacular view in a place that can only be reached by foot.
-It's something special.
-In my case, it's Cup Noodles on top of a mountain.
-I honestly wonder why it tastes so much better when eaten on top of a mountain.
-I'm sure there are others who feel the same way.
+Having lunch while enjoying a spectacular view in a place only accessible on foot is truly special.
+For me, it's cup noodles on top of a mountain.
+I seriously wonder why food tastes so much better when you eat it on top of a mountain.
+I'm sure there are other people who feel the same way.

-Even in winter, if the weather is good, lunch on top of a mountain is truly pleasant.
+Even in winter, if the weather is good, having lunch on top of a mountain is incredibly pleasant.

 When it comes to lunch in backcountry areas, it's easy to bring along snacks like nuts, bars, and bananas, or rice balls or bread, and have tea or soup with water or hot water you've brought with you.
 However, I'm overwhelmingly a fan of making cup noodles with hot water from a thermos.
 Warm noodles taste even better in the cold mountains than they do in the summer